 It’s no secret that nothing in life is free.
 Everything comes with a cost and this is particularly true when it comes to the Internet.
 The free services that we all enjoy and take for granted are a way for companies to collect your information and sell it to third-parties for a profit.

 Not only are your browsing habits tracked without you even knowing about it, but also popup ads fill your screen and ruin your online experience.
-In short, you’re the product!
+In short, if you’re not paying for the product, you are the product.
 Free VPNs have to make their money from somewhere, right?
 However, this usually comes at the expense of the user.

-Limitations like the lack of server locations, security protocols, bandwidth, and features defeat the very purpose of using a VPN service i.e. to ensure that you are protected from any prying eyes while you browse the Internet freely with internet freedom apps.
+Limitations like the lack of server locations, security protocols, bandwidth, and features defeat the very purpose of using a VPN service which is to ensure that you are protected from any prying eyes while you browse the Internet freely with internet freedom apps.

 6 Reasons Why You Shouldn’t Use a Free VPN